This post may contain affiliate links. Please read my disclaimer for more information.

 This would explain why espresso and Turkish brewing methods result in stronger coffee than a drip or cold brew.

-Like any purchase in life, you have to be able to make sure what you’re buying is going to fit your needs.
+Like any purchase in life, you have to make sure what you’re buying is going to fit your needs.

 Follow the buyer’s guide and decide which one best fits your budget and your needs, and you’ll be making coffee for a long while with a caffeinated smile on your face.